Via Rail: Service improvements

 On December 12, 2018, Via announced that it had awarded a contract to Siemens Canada for 32 train sets to replace the entire Quebec City-Windsor Corridor fleet.
 This marked the completion of a procurement process launched following the 2018 federal budget, which allocated funding for the fleet replacement.
 During the request-for-proposals stage, Via had narrowed the potential suppliers down to Siemens, Bombardier, Talgo and Stadler Rail.
 Siemens was ultimately selected after finishing first on the key criteria, which included the ability to deliver in a timely fashion, the quality of the product offering, and the price.
-The new fleet will consist of Siemens SC-42 locomotives hauling a combination of coaches, business-class cars, and cab cars from the Siemens Venture series to allow bi-directional operation.
-The trains will be built at Siemens plant in Sacramento, California, and Siemens committed to including at least 20 percent Canadian content in the final product.
+The new fleet consists of Siemens SC-42 locomotives hauling a combination of coaches, business-class cars, and cab cars from the Siemens Venture series to allow bi-directional operation.
+The trains were built at Siemens' plant in Sacramento, California, and Siemens committed to including at least 20 percent Canadian content in the final product.
 The order includes an option for an additional 16 train sets to be exercised if the federal government approves Via's high-frequency dedicated-corridor project.
-The first train set is to be delivered for testing by winter 2021, with the first sets in service by 2022 and all trains in service by 2024.
+The first train set began testing in December 2021, with the first sets in service by 2022 and all trains in service by 2024.
 The delivery of the new trains will allow Via to retire LRC and Renaissance equipment from the corridor, and re-allocate the HEP2 and corridor-based HEP1 cars to other parts of the network.